Fall Updates & Campus News: COVID-19

 In the event that a student tests positive for COVID-19, the student will immediately be isolated either on campus, in a designated space, or safely off campus per state health department isolation guidelines.

 Among the highest priorities to ensure student, faculty and staff safety and to minimize the spread of COVID-19 is community-wide participation in our social distancing and face covering policy and enforcement of the policy.
-All on-campus students will need to sign an addendum to our housing contract that clearly outlines required behavior.
-Student conduct policies will also be a vital component to ensuring the safety and health of our campus community.
+All on-campus students sign an addendum to our housing contract that clearly outlines required behavior.
+Student conduct policies are also a vital component to ensuring the safety and health of our campus community.

 In conjunction with the campus’ social distancing and face covering policy, face coverings will be made available to faculty, staff and students upon request.
 Employees who are unable to wear face coverings due to a medical or other health condition should consult with Human Resource Services to discuss reasonable accommodations.
 Students who are unable to wear face coverings due to a medical or other health condition should wear some form of covering to protect those around them.
 This covering can be a loosely worn scarf or bandana.